carlohamalainen/carlohamalainen.github.io/_posts/2014-05-26-microsoft-blocked-using-blocklist1.md

 After that everything seemed to be ok.

-While I was waiting for Microsoft to unblock me I tried Amazon&#8217;s [Simple Email Service](https://aws.amazon.com/ses) which is free if you send less than 2000 emails per day.
+While I was waiting for Microsoft to unblock me I tried Amazon's [Simple Email Service](https://aws.amazon.com/ses) which is free if you send less than 2000 emails per day.
 Email sent via the SES SMTPS host were not blocked by Microsoft.
-So if you run your own mail host on Amazon EC2 then it&#8217;s probably a good idea to have SES enabled as a backup.
+So if you run your own mail host on Amazon EC2 then it's probably a good idea to have SES enabled as a backup.